SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

  18. Select the **Large image list item** component on the canvas and bind the **Repeat With** to App variable -> **history** and **title** and **description** fields to **role** and **content** respectively.
  19. Bind the input field to the page variable **input**.
  20. Open the **logic canvas** by choosing the button field on the canvas and clicking the link at the bottom.
- 21. On component tap of the button, set app variable to history with value as a formula.
+ 21. On component tap of the button, set the app variable history to the page variable input using the WITH_ITEM formula.

         ```
             WITH_ITEM(appVars.history, { role: "user", content: pageVars.input })
         ```
-Due to the above formula, the user input stored in the pageVars.input and since the history variable is bound to the Large image list item, the user input reflects on user interface.
+Due to the above formula, the user input stored in the pageVars.input is appended to the history variable and the user input is reflected on the user interface due to the history variable already bound to the Large image list item.

  1. Add a create record flow function, map the resource name to **SAP_AI** and record field to formula